ppericard/virtual-life-ai/TECHNICAL_SPECS.md

 ## Conclusion

-This technical specification provides a simplified but comprehensive blueprint for implementing the VirtualLife project.
+This technical specification provides a blueprint for implementing the VirtualLife project with a web-based interface and a predator-prey ecosystem as the first implementation example.
 The focus is on creating a clear, modular architecture that can be incrementally enhanced through the phases outlined in the roadmap.

+The predator-prey ecosystem provides a richer first implementation than a simple cellular automaton, showcasing more of the system's capabilities including resource management, entity behaviors, and population dynamics.
+The web interface will make the platform accessible to a wide audience, while the modular design will allow for continuous improvement and extension.